What advantages do I have when being registered?

 When am I eligible to claim?

 In general, if you won a lot the hammer price is binding.
 We do not guarantee nor are we liable for catalogue descriptions, denoted age, origin, size, weight, signatures, marks, and materials, nor damages etc. Clients have the duty to preview the objects.
 Additionally, condition reports can be requested via e-mail or phone.
 If a client does not use the opportunity to preview the objects it does not make him eligible to claim.
+Complaints must always be made in writing.
 Faults concerning the object that we are notified of within the legal warranty deed will be passed on to the vendor and in particular cases, e.g. in suspicion of a fake, we will claim in the buyer’s interest from the vendor as far as this is possible.
 This procedure is under the condition that an expertise of an accredited expert is provided (paid for by the client submitting the claim) latest 4 weeks after the auction or the time of acquisition.

 Is the value of an object fixed?